MA

 How will I learn?

-Depending on the modules chosen, the course is delivered through a combination of seminars, tutorials, workshops, and a compulsory work placement with a heritage agency.
+The course is delivered through a combination of seminars, tutorials, workshops, and a work placement with a heritage agency.

-Throughout the year students will also receive workshops to aid them in researching and writing their dissertation, and during the final semester, students will arrange their level of contact time with their assigned dissertation supervisor.
+Throughout the year there will be workshops to aid in researching and writing your dissertation, and during the final semester, you'll arrange a suitable level of contact time with your assigned dissertation supervisor.

 What will I learn?

-When studied full-time, the first two semesters consist of six 20 credit modules.
-Students will take the following core modules: Concepts and Sources in Heritage Studies, Research Methods and Professional Skills in History, and Working with History, a work placement module for academic credit, where students play a full part in the work of a major heritage agency.
+When studied full-time, the first two semesters consist of six 20-credit modules, including a work placement module, where you'll play a full part in the work of a major heritage agency.

-In the final semester, students complete their MA dissertation, an original research project (15,000 words) undertaken under the close supervision of a specialist within the Department.
+In the final semester, you'll complete your MA dissertation, an original research project (15,000 words) undertaken under the close supervision of a specialist within the Department.

 How will I be assessed?

-Assessment for this course is varied.
-Depending on the modules taken, students will be assessed via a combination of essays, reports, group projects, practical exercises, oral assessments and written examinations.
-Assessment for the Working with History module consists of a 2,000 word analytical diary, a 4,000 word essay, and a short oral presentation.
+Assessment will be via a combination of essays, reports, group projects, practical exercises, oral assessments and written examinations.

 Successful submission of the MA dissertation in the final semester leads to the award of an MA.